 4. What kinds of bank accounts can I garnish?

 When you deliver a notice of garnishment to the debtor’s bank, it must garnish any debit accounts the debtor has at that branch.
-This includes chequing and savings accounts and does not include credit lines.
+This includes checking and savings accounts, but does not include credit lines.

 5. What if the debtor’s bank account is joint with his or her spouse?

-When the debtor has a joint account, then you can garnish only a portion (up to 50%) of the funds in that account.
-Therefore, garnishment is still possible, but not for all the money in the account.
+When the debtor has a joint account, you can garnish only a portion (up to 50%) of the funds in that account.
+Therefore, garnishment is still possible, but not for the entire amount in the account.

 6. Will it be a problem if the debtor has multiple middle names?